senducusin/4DGL-43DCT-Lightbox/README.md

 ## About the Project

-* This project aims to create a functional lightbox circuit, with the ability to control the brightness of each individual LED-strip node thru the sliders on the touchscreen display with the use of 4DGL.
+* This project aims to create a functional lightbox circuit with the ability to control the brightness of each individual LED-strip node, thru the sliders on the touchscreen display.

 * This project uses a Workshop4 Pro feature: Smart Widgets